 This course covers the use of the machinist's handbook.
-Emphasis is placed on formulas, tables, usage
+Emphasis is placed on formulas, tables, usage and related information.
+Upon completion, students should be able to use the handbook in the calculation and setup of machine tools.

 MTT 121 BASIC BLUEPRINT READING FOR